 At least from the fourth century, the Indian Church entered into a close relationship with the Persian or East Syrian Church.
 From the Persians, the Indians inherited The East Syrian language and liturgies, and gradually came to be known as Syrian Christians.
 In the sixteenth century Roman Catholic missionaries came to Kerala.
 They tried to unite the Syrian Christians to the Roman Catholic Church and this led to a split in the community.
 Those who accepted Roman Catholicism are the present Syro-Malabar Catholics.
 Later, Western Protestant missionaries came to Kerala and worked among The Syrian Christians.
 This also created certain divisions in the community.
 In the seventeenth century, the Church came in to relationship with the Antiochene Church, which again caused splits.
 As a result of this relationship, the Church received West Syrian liturgies and practices.
 The Church entered into a new phase of its history by the establishment of the Catholicate in 1912.
 At present, the Church is using the West Syrian liturgy.
 The faith of the Church is that which was established by the three Ecumenical Councils of Nicea (A.D.
 325), Constantinople (A.D.
 381) and Ephesus (A.D.
 431).
 The church is headed by the Catholicos of the East and the Malankara Metropolitan.

 St Ephrem's Malankara Indian Orthodox Congregation was established as a congregation under Diocese of South-West America by the spiritual leadership of the Metropolitan H. G. Alexios Mar Eusebius.
-The congregation was canonically formed in the State of Ohio to serve the Orthodox faithful in Columbus, Dayton and Cincinnati.
-We intend to enrich and serve the student community (Ohio State University, Franklin University, Devry University, Ohio Wesleyan University etc), young adults and families in Central Ohio in the Orthodox way of life.
+The congregation was canonically formed in the State of Ohio to serve the Orthodox faithful in Columbus, Dayton and Cincinnati as well as Kentucky.
+We intend to enrich and serve the student community (Ohio State University, Franklin University, Devry University, Ohio Wesleyan University, Ohio University etc), young adults and families in Central Ohio in the Orthodox way of life.

 Rev.Fr.
 James Cheriyan